JPL

 About the mission

-The Deep Space Optical Communications (DSOC) experiment is a pioneering technology demonstration that will take laser communications to the next frontier: deep space.
-The DSOC transceiver will launch aboard the Psyche spacecraft, NASA’s first mission to the metal-rich asteroid Psyche, and test high-bandwidth optical communications to Earth during the first two years of the spacecraft’s journey to the main asteroid belt.
+The Deep Space Optical Communications (DSOC) experiment was a pioneering technology demonstration that took laser communications to the next frontier: deep space.
+The DSOC transceiver launched aboard the Psyche spacecraft – NASA’s first mission to the metal-rich asteroid Psyche – to successfully test high-bandwidth optical communications with Earth during the first two years of the spacecraft’s journey to the main asteroid belt.
+After exceeding all of its technical goals, DSOC concluded on Sept.
+2, 2025.

 More about Technology